1st Armored Division (France): Division emblem and motto

 The division is known and referred to as the "Saint-Louis division".

 The division was cited three times during the Second World War.

 History

 1943–1946

 In 1943, Free-French armed forces were formed in exile in the French colonies of Africa under the command of General De Gaulle.
-The units were equipped with modern equipment provided by the United States, and the program anticipated the constitution of several armed divisions.
+The units were equipped by the United States, and the program anticipated creating several divisions.
 Following the arrival of equipment in North Africa from the US, only three divisions were constituted, each comprising the following units: